xpbrew/react-native-sqlite-plugin-legacy-support/README.md

 <!-- END About this plugin version branch -->

+## General notes

+This documentation is based on the Cordova plugin version, with some quick updates to reflect the most important changes for React Native.

+The most important differences:

+- installation (see above)
+- must import `sqlitePlugin` as described above (no `window.sqlitePlugin` on React Native)
+- there is no `deviceready` event to wait for on React Native

 ## WARNING: Multiple SQLite problem on multiple platforms

 ### Multiple SQLite problem on Android